HSLUDEM/DEM_Documentation/docs/source/modelling_method/gen_conv_techs/hydro_power.rst

 Hydro power represents local small scale hydro power plants that contribute mostly to the local electricity mix.
-A definition by Wild et al. (2024) is used to define which hydro power plants are regarded as being local hydro power plants and which ones are assumed to contribute directly to the national grid.
+An approach by Wild et al. (2024) is used to define which hydro power plants are regarded as being local hydro power plants and which ones are assumed to contribute directly to the national grid.